PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-settings.rst

 - **ip_bind_addr_no_port**: Boolean ``(true)`` - Whether to enable ``IP_BIND_ADDRESS_NO_PORT`` if available
 - **health_checks**: :ref:`HealthCheckConfiguration <yaml-settings-HealthCheckConfiguration>` - Health-check settings
 - **source**: String ``("")`` - The source address or interface to use for queries to this backend, by default this is left to the kernel's address selection.
   The following formats are supported:

   - address, e.g. ``""192.0.2.2""``
   - interface name, e.g. ``""eth0""``
   - address@interface, e.g. ``""192.0.2.2@eth0""``

 - **sockets**: Unsigned integer ``(1)`` - Number of UDP sockets (and thus source ports) used toward the backend server, defaults to a single one.
 Note that for backends which are multithreaded, this setting will have an effect on the number of cores that will be used to process traffic from dnsdist.
 For example you may want to set ``sockets`` to a number somewhat greater than the number of worker threads configured in the backend, particularly if the Linux kernel is being used to distribute traffic to multiple threads listening on the same socket (via ``reuseport``).
-See also ``randomize_outgoing_sockets_to_backend`` in :ref:`_yaml-settings-Udp_tuningConfiguration`
+See also ``randomize_outgoing_sockets_to_backend`` in :ref:`yaml-settings-UdpTuningConfiguration`
 - **disable_zero_scope**: Boolean ``(false)`` - Disable the EDNS Client Subnet :doc:`../advanced/zero-scope` feature, which does a cache lookup for an answer valid for all subnets (ECS scope of 0) before adding ECS information to the query and doing the regular lookup.
 Default is false.
 This requires the ``parse_ecs`` option of the corresponding cache to be set to true
 - **reconnect_on_up**: Boolean ``(false)`` - Close and reopen the sockets when a server transits from Down to Up.
 This helps when an interface is missing when dnsdist is started
 - **max_in_flight**: Unsigned integer ``(1)`` - Maximum number of in-flight queries.
 The default is 0, which disables out-of-order processing.
 It should only be enabled if the backend does support out-of-order processing.
 Out-of-order processing needs to be enabled on the frontend as well